diem/website/docs/state-machine-replication-paper.md

 <!-- hide the table of contents --><style>.toc-headings {display: none !important; visibility: hidden !important;}</style>

-_**Note to readers:** This information was published before the Association released White Paper v2.0, which includes a number of key updates to the Libra payment system.
-This information has not been modified to incorporate those updates and should be read in that context._
+_**Note to readers:** This report has been modified to incorporate updates to the Libra payment system as found in the White Paper v2.0_

 ## Abstract